The Best Packable Down Jackets For Women In 2019

 My secret to packing carry-on only is to pack a base layer that will keep you warm no matter what goes on top.
 This cuts down on the need to bring a ton of layers or extra thick tops or bottoms.
 Invest in a lightweight set of merino wool or silk thermal underwear in a neutral color.
-I prefer black, that can easily fit underneath clothes without adding bulk.
+I prefer black, that can comfortably fit underneath clothes without adding bulk.

 These will hug to your body, keep you the warmest, and not make you look bulky or unfashionable.
-The silk versions take up even less space, but will look fine even as a base layer for cardigans or shawls.
+The silk versions take up even less space but will look fine even as a base layer for cardigans or shawls.

 Limit The shoes

 Luckily, in the winter, you don’t need to think about strappy sandals versus flip-flops versus active sandals.
 Bring a tall pair of boots and a short pair of boots, and that is all you need to get around in the winter.
 If you are planning any adventure activity, of course, you’ll need to consider hiking boots or the appropriate footwear.